Frequently Asked Questions About the HiSET® Exam

 - How many booklets and answer sheets come in a bundle?

-- Test Forms: Each bundle contains five test booklets in one of the content areas.
+- Test Forms: Each bundle contains six test booklets, one from each of the content areas plus an additional Writing booklet.

 - Return Package Kits: Each return kit contains enough to cover 50 test administrations.